aws/aws-cdk-rfcs/text/0095-cognito-construct-library/working-backwards-readme.md

 identity providers can be a Cognito user pool, Facebook, Google, or any other SAML-based identity provider.
 With an identity pool, you can obtain temporary, limited-privilege AWS credentials to access other AWS services.

 Using the CDK, a new identity pool can be created as part of the stack using the construct's constructor.
-You must specify the `identityPoolName`.
-This is the quickest way to create an identity pool using all of the defaults -
+You may specify the `identityPoolName`, however when not specified, CloudFormation will assign a name to the pool.

 ```ts
 new IdentityPool(this, 'myidentitypool', {